 Have you tried avocado dyeing but were hoping for brighter pinks?
-Or maybe you've been meaning to try for a while but had a few questions before you started.
-I hope the tips in this blog post will help you.
+Or maybe you’ve been meaning to try for a while but had a few questions before you started.
+This blog post is packed with tips that will help you.

 - Wash the green flesh off the skins/stones so the dye is as bright as possible.